dutertetimes/dutertetimes.github.io/news/_posts/2017-01-11-2017 New Year Vin d'Honneur.md

 To my fellow servants in government, may you be blessed with strength and steadfastness, and with passion, honesty, and integrity, in serving our country and our people.

 To my countrymen, may we continue to carry our country toward—to a more aspired vision of a secured and developed nation.

-Mabuhay ang Pilipinas?
+Mabuhay ang Pilipinas!
 Mabuhay kayong lahat!
-At Mabuhay ang the League of nations and of friends.
+At Mabuhay ang the League of Nations and of friends.

 Salamat po.

 To your success, Excellencies.
 Kanpai!

 Kanpai! (laughter) Bottoms up.

 You know, in the sub-diplomatic gatherings, especially in Asia, we just say "kanpai".
 It's always bottoms up.
 So be careful with this—our Asian brothers and sisters.
 When they say "kanpai," say, "no, just half of the kanpai." (laughter)

 Thank you and when I go around and shake your hands or thank you for dropping us by, and there's a lot to do for this world to—I really don't know but if If I just make a side remark.

-I just finished reading the other night ISIS, it's a book.
+I just finished reading the other night, ISIS, it's a book.
 And it says there a lot of things of the state of our—

 So I hope we can get together, act together, and just to preserve mankind.

 Thank you.